Stanisław Sosabowski: Early years and studies

 Stanisław Sosabowski was born on 8 May 1892 in Stanislau (Stanisławów), in what was then Austria-Hungary and is now Ivano-Frankivsk in western Ukraine.
 His father was a railway worker.
+His father died in 1904.
+In 1905, he became involved in the independence movement, first as part of the Association of the Polish Youth "Zet", then in the Organisation of Independent Youth Zarzewie.
+He also became a member of the Polish Military Association, where he was actively involved under the pseudonym "Stanisław Węglarz".
 Sosabowski graduated from a local gymnasium and in 1910 he was accepted as a student of the faculty of economy of the Jagiellonian University in Kraków.
 However, the death of his father and the poor financial situation of his family forced him to abandon his studies and return to Stanislau.
 There he became a member of Drużyny Strzeleckie, a semi-clandestine Polish national paramilitary organisation.
 He was soon promoted to the head of all Polish Scouting groups in the area.

 World War I

 In 1913, Sosabowski was drafted into the Austro-Hungarian Army.
 After training, he was promoted to the rank of corporal, serving in the Imperial and Royal 58th Infantry Regiment.
 After the outbreak of World War I he fought with his unit against the Imperial Russian Army in the battles of Rzeszów, Dukla Pass and Gorlice.
 For his bravery, he was awarded the Silver Medal for Bravery 2nd Class and the Gold Medal for Bravery and promoted to first lieutenant.
-In 1915, he was badly wounded in action and withdrawn from the front.
+In 1915, he was badly wounded in action in a skirmish against the Russians near Brest-on-the-Bug and withdrawn from the front.

 In November 1918, after Poland regained its independence Sosabowski volunteered for the newly formed Polish Army, but his wounds were still not healed and he was rejected as a front-line officer.
 Instead, he became a staff officer in the Ministry of War Affairs in Warsaw.

 Interwar period

-After the Polish-Soviet War Sosabowski was promoted to major and in 1922 he started his studies at the Higher Military School in Warsaw.
+After the Polish–Soviet War Sosabowski was promoted to major and in 1922 he started his studies at the Higher Military School in Warsaw.
 After he finished his studies he was assigned to the Polish General Staff.
 Promoted to lieutenant colonel, in 1928 he was finally assigned to a front-line unit, the 75th Infantry Regiment, as commanding officer of a battalion.
 The following year he was assigned to the 3rd Podhale Rifles Regiment as its deputy commander.
 From 1930 he was also a professor of logistics at his alma mater.

 In 1937 Sosabowski was promoted to colonel and became the commanding officer of the 9th Polish Legions Infantry Regiment stationed in Zamość.
 In January 1939 he became the commander of the prestigious Warsaw-based 21st "Children of Warsaw" Infantry Regiment.